-Android Auto is designed to run on smartphones using software version 5.0 or higher.
+Phones compatible with Android Auto run software version 5.0 or higher.
 The best approach is to try Android Auto before you buy to ensure that it does at least some of what you want and to have realistic expectations that the plug-and-play promise might not be entirely fulfilled.
-Continue below for a list of 2016 vehicles that offer Android Auto.
+Whether you’re looking for a sedan, pickup truck, SUV, crossover, hybrid or sports car, head below for a list of 2016 vehicles that offer Android Auto.

 2016 Vehicles Offering Android Auto

 Sierra 2500/Sierra 3500